Vineet3456/heart-disease-prediction-ml/README.md

 The relatively low recall indicates that both models miss a significant number of positive cases.
 Therefore, these models should be considered as an academic machine learning project rather than a clinically deployable prediction system.

+## Limitations

+- The models have relatively low recall for the positive class.
+- Accuracy alone is not sufficient for evaluating this imbalanced classification problem.
+- The models are intended for educational purposes and should not be used for clinical decision-making.

 ## Visualizations

 The notebook contains graphs showing the analysis and performance of the trained models.